nopunintended09/astrophysics/README.md

-# astrophysics
+# quan what?
 Just random dump from a curious 16yo.

 This repository would keep updating as I learn more and yap moreeee :)

-" an object can exist in two worlds, syppose in one world where its white and the other where its black, theres a point of liminal soace between these twobworkds where it exists as both black and white, until you chose to look at it "
+" an object can exist in two worlds, suppose in one world where its white and the other where its black, theres a point of liminal space between these two worlds where it exists as both black and white, until you chose to look at it "